fogame234/fogamectf/_posts/2025-12-08-all-layer-walkers.md

  - Writeup
 ---

-Write up for Flare’s CTF week 3 of 6
+Write-up for Flare’s CTF week 3 of 6

 Main URL: [https://techno-plaza-2000.com/](https://techno-plaza-2000.com/)

 ## <span class="heading-color">Overview</span> ##
 Let me say that this CTF was challenging enough to hurt my brain.
-It was like an Ogre.
-As <span style="color: green;">Shrek</span> once said "Ogre's are like onions".
+It was like an ogre.
+As <span style="color: green;">Shrek</span> once said "Ogres are like onions".
 Although onions make you cry, just like this CTF did, they tend to have multiple layers to them.
-Within those layers holds the sweet goodness that makes the onion wonderful to partake of.
+Within those layers hold the sweet goodness that makes the onion wonderful to partake of.

 Main URL: [https://techno-plaza-2000.com/](https://techno-plaza-2000.com/)

 ---

-## <span class="heading-color">Inital Recon:</span> ##
+## <span class="heading-color">Initial Recon:</span> ##

-When first visiting the site, you are presented with a 4Chan style board.
+When I first visitinvisted the site, you are presented with a 4Chan style board.
 Multiple discussion boards but not much going on.
-First thing I do is look at the /robots.txt but that turns up nothing as the file cannot be found.
-Jumping into the HTML code I notice that there are multiple boards that are referenced with in the latest posts table.
+First thing I do is look at the /robots.txt, but that turns up nothing as the file cannot be found.
+Jumping into the HTML code I notice that there are multiple boards that are referenced within the latest posts table.

 Chat board URLs: `/b`, `/g`, `/hack`, `/i`, `/x`

-Looking further through the code I also notice a `b.php` file that looked promising.
-With that I set off on reviewing the chat board urls and the random b.php file.
+Looking further through the code I also noticed a `b.php` file that looked promising.
+With that, I set off on reviewing the chat board urls and the random b.php file.

 ## <span class="heading-color">How far does the swamp go, Donkey?</span> ##

 The swamp went deep on this one.
-I got sent on a second quest with one of the images as there was a CTF within a CTF.
+I was sent on a side quest with one of the images as there was a CTF within a CTF.

 Starting with the b.php file I found, it routed me to a `door.png` image that I thought I would need to unlock.
 Downloading the image I ran it through EXIFTools, [Aperisolve](https://www.aperisolve.com/), and a few other tools to see if there was anything with the image.
-The image came up short.
+The image came up empty.
 Refreshing the page, b.php gave me another image.
 Wondering how many images it would give, I refreshed it multiple times and saw that one of the images was called `whyareyoureadingthislol.png`.
-Realizing I had been lead down the wrong path, I jumped back into the chat board channels.
+Realizing I had been led down the wrong path, I jumped back into the chat board channels.

 Reviewing the chat board URLs I had found, I jumped into /hack immediately and began poking around.
 As this CTF seemed to be about layers I was looking for something that possibly could have layers within it.
 On page 2 of /hack, I did find a QR code imae image that looked suspicous.